wvanderwey/ROP/Tutorial-(based-on-one-RNA-Seq-sample).md

   --version      Show ROP version
 ```

-More details about additional options and strategies of t
+More details about additional options and strategies of the ROP are available [here](https://github.com/smangul1/rop/wiki/Additional-options)

-or to this section about additional options and strategies

 ## ROP output details
 ## ROP analysis of single and multiple samples